IOS-OSD-DPG/RBR-CTD-Processing/README.md

 - (If needed) Correct for zero-order holds by replacing holds with NaNs

+- (If needed) Correct for any time offsets in casts by adding a correction value in units of hours

 - (If needed) CALIB: Pressure/Depth correction if there are negative pressure values with corresponding conductivity values above about 30 mS/cm

 - CLIP: Remove measurements near sea surface and bottom